ramdhanhdy/pdverse-v3/python-backend/design.md

 To use the Document Chat Mode:

-1. Select a document in the UI
+1. Select one or more documents in the UI
 2. Enter a query in the chat input
 3. The system will:
-   - Retrieve relevant chunks using the multi-layer approach
+   - Retrieve relevant chunks from all selected documents using the multi-layer approach
    - Build a rich context with document structure and entities
-   - Generate a response that references specific sections and pages
+   - Generate a response that references specific documents, sections, and pages

 ## Benefits